 A lot of work has been done by the three local authorities along the Fylde Coast to clean up our bathing waters.

-Blackpool Fylde and Wyre Councils have what are called ‘Dog Control’ orders which determines where you can walk your dog off its lead.
+Blackpool, Fylde and Wyre Councils all have what are called ‘Dog Control’ orders.
+You’ll find that most local authorities throughout the UK have them, they are rules which determine where you can walk your dog off its lead.

 Because the main amenity beaches are ‘designated bathing beaches’ they are also subject to dog bans in the summer season from May to October.

 The dog owning population is a huge one, with a huge disposable income to spend.
-Some of their money could be spent in your local business.
+Some of that money could be spent in your local business.

 The Kennel Club runs a scheme called ‘Be Dog Friendly‘ which aims to reward and encourage businesses and public places across the UK to adopt a dog friendly attitude towards the nation’s 8 million dogs.